firelightrpg/PilotWave/README.md

 ## Vehicle Combat

-Vehicle combat uses 15 meter hexes.
+Vehicle combat uses 150 meter hexes and 60 second exchanges.

 <!-- TOC --><a name="spaceship-combat"></a>